- Explore chronic wasting disease

 Hunters harvesting deer within the three surveillance areas in central Wisconsin can have their deer tested for CWD by contacting one of the central Wisconsin cooperators.
 After harvesting and registering their deer, hunters should call ahead to one of the cooperators and make arrangements to drop the head off for testing.

 Additional options for CWD testing

-There are options available to hunters who harvest a deer in an area where the DNR isn't able to provide testing.
+There are several options available to hunters who harvest a deer in an area where the department isn't able to provide surveillance testing.

 The Hunter Service Testing Program is a cooperative effort between the Wisconsin Department of Natural Resources; Wisconsin Department of Agriculture, Trade, and Consumer Protection; Wisconsin Veterinary Medical Association; Wisconsin Veterinary Diagnostic Laboratory and the United States Department of Agriculture.
 This program is designed to provide CWD testing opportunities to hunters from areas of the state not already sampled as part of the DNR CWD surveillance effort.
 The program is built upon a network of private veterinary practitioners who are trained and approved to extract samples for CWD testing.

 Each participating veterinarian will determine the fee that they will charge the hunter for sampling services and testing costs.
 The veterinarians will also decide when they will begin accepting requests for sampling and testing.